GreptimeTeam/docs/docs/user-guide/logs/quick-start.md

 The above SQL inserts the entire log text into a single column, and you must add an extra timestamp for each log.

+#### Write logs using the gRPC protocol

+You can also write logs using the gRPC protocol, which is a more efficient method.

+Refer to [Write Data Using gRPC](../ingest-data/for-iot/grpc-sdks/overview.md) to learn how to write logs using the gRPC protocol.

 ## Write logs by Pipeline